patrickfav/uber-apk-signer/README.md

     -a,--apks <file/folder>     Can be a single apk or a folder containing multiple apks.
 These are used as source for zipalining/signing/verifying
-       --debug                  Prints additional info for debugging.
+       --debug                  Prints additional subjectAndIssuerDn for debugging.
        --dryRun                 Check what apks would be processed -h,--help                   Prints help docs.
        --ks <keystore>          The keystore file.
-If this isn't provided, will try to sign with debug.keystore
+If this isn't provided, will try to sign with a debug keystore.
+The debug keystore will be searched in the same dir as execution and 'user_home/.android' folder.
+If it is not found there a built-in keystore will be used for convenience.
        --ksAlias <alias>        The alias of the used key in the keystore.
 Must be provided if --ks is provided.
+       --ksDebug <keystore>     Same as --ks parameter but with a debug keystore.
+With this option the default keystore alias and passwords are used and any arguments relating to these parameter are ignored.
        --ksKeyPass <password>   The password for the key.
 If this is not provided, caller will get an user prompt to enter it.
        --ksPass <password>      The password for the keystore.
 If this is not provided, caller will get an